Olyray/alx-backend-javascript/0x00-ES6_basic/README.md

 This is the README for ES6 Basics
-There seems to be an issue with git.
+There seems to be an issue.